matbesancon/hugo-site/content/publication/preprint/besançon-2024-frankwolfealgorithmoraclebasedrobust/index.md

 ---
-title: 'The Pivoting Framework: Frank-Wolfe Algorithms with Active Set Size Control'
+title: A Frank-Wolfe Algorithm for Oracle-based Robust Optimization

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Elias Wirth
 - Mathieu Besançon
-- Sebastian Pokutta
+- Jannis Kurtz

 # Author notes (such as 'Equal Contribution')
 author_notes: []